Medical

 Side Effects

 ROACUTANCE is teratogenic.
 It can cause side effects like dry eyes, dryness of skin and cheilitis.
 These effects are generally termed mucocutaneous effects.
 Besides this, psychotic symptoms and depression are reported among patients who have used ROACCUTANE.
-It may also cause inflammatory bowel disorder, even in those patients who did not have any history of this disorder.
-Mild to moderate elevations of liver enzymes are observed in patient who used ROACCUTANE.
+It may also cause inflammatory bowel disorder, even in those patients who do not have any history of this disorder.
+Mild to moderate elevations of liver enzymes are observed in patients who used ROACCUTANE.

 References